 Normality of a solution determines the concentration of solutes in the solution.
 It is expressed as number of equivalents per litre.
 (Normality = gram equivalents/ litres solution).
-Normality can also be calculated by multiplying molarity with gram equivalent Normality (N) = Molarity(M) x Equivalent (N/M)
+The easiest way to find normality is from molarity.
+All you need to know are how many moles of ions dissociate.
+Normality can also be calculated by multiplying molarity with gram equivalent Normality (N) = Molarity(M) x Equivalent (N/M).

 First, determine the equivalent of HCl.
 An equivalent is the number of moles of hydrogen ions one molecule of an acid will donate or one mole of base will accept.

 Equivalent of HCl= 1 (as each molecule of HCl will donate only one mole of hydrogen ion)